David Berman (musician): Sound

 Silver Jews' early work is defined by an ultra lo-fi aesthetic, starting as ostensibly "avant-gardist" within the framework of "traditional" pop songs.
 Their work before Starlite Walker is "regarded as the lowest fidelity recordings of the first lo-fi movement".
 The changing line-up influenced the sound, Berman's musical approach became simplified and the band moved further towards a country sound; Purple Mountains eschewed the previous punk rock strand.
 Purple Mountains is Berman's most direct, conventional album, said Spencer Kornhaber of The Atlantic, although all of Berman's discography is relatively conventional.
 Berman's vocal delivery has been identified as brusque, dry and mostly uninflected—his register was described as baritone and he would concurrently sing and speak.
 Reviewing Starlite Walker for The Guardian, Jonathan Romney described Berman's approach as "whiny, archetypally slackerish" with "vaguely country inflections"—the early country aspects being mostly humorous.

 Silver Jews' songs were often sparse, usually with three or four chords, of novice difficulty.
 Berman understood his musical abilities were limited, the lo-fi sound initially obscuring his abilities.
 For a while, he wondered as to why he was without natural talent, eventually renouncing his creative insecurity and becoming assertive in his design.

 Berman spent significant time without playing his guitar and said his process of creating albums began with conceptualization and then daily refinement, typically writing the music first.
 For the first four Silver Jews albums, Berman wrote all the songs.
 Malkmus and Berman had differing approaches and were "longtime musical foil[s]".
-With Tanglewood Numbers, Berman exercised greater care and control—Shaer observed soon after its release that the album "represents Berman's most comprehensive effort to focus his songwriting".
+With Tanglewood Numbers, Berman exercised greater care and control—Shaer observed soon after its release that the album "represents Berman's most comprehensive effort to focus his songwriting" with Tom Ridge, writing for The Wire, noting that it showcased distance from similarities between Silver Jews and Pavement.

 Cassie and Berman "shared a brightening chemistry", the former's calm disposition onstage provided stability to Berman's electric presence.
 Everett True and Berman concurred that he was a natural performer.
 Berman also performed in a rigid manner, reading sheet music "like it's a literary reading"; Marc Hirsh of the Boston Globe said Berman used a music stand to create a barrier between himself and the audience.
 Cassie compared Berman's early showmanship to a child beginning to ride a bicycle.
 She did recall that their first performance belied his reluctance, as he was talkative to the extensive audience.